chegeiser/MyNullspace/README.md

 # Nullspace for Standard Notes
-> A sleek , pure black theme.
+> A sleek, pure black theme.